ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Users who want to use the METplus verification suite to evaluate their forecasts need to add additional information to their ``config.sh`` file.
 Other users may skip to the :ref:`next section <SetUpPythonEnv>`.

 .. attention::
    METplus *installation* is not included as part of the build process for this release of the SRW App.
-However, METplus is preinstalled on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
+However, METplus is preinstalled on many `Level 1 & 2 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
 For the v2 release, METplus *use* is supported on systems with a functioning METplus installation, although installation itself is not supported.
 For more information about METplus, see :numref:`Section %s <MetplusComponent>`.

 .. note::
    If METplus users update their METplus installation, they must update the module load statements in ``ufs-srweather-app/regional_workflow/modulefiles/tasks/<machine>/run_vx.local`` file to correspond to their system's updated installation: